opendatasoft/ods-documentation/source/customizing_look_and_feel/01_branding_portal/branding.rst

 To add a new portal logo:

-1. In the Portal logo area of the Branding configuration interface, make sure the Display portal logo toggle button is activated.
+1. In the **Branding** configuration interface, look for the **Portal logo** configuration.
+2. Make sure the Display portal logo toggle button is activated.
-2. Click on the Upload an image button.
+3. Click on the Upload an image button.
-3. Choose a logo using the file finder.
+4. Choose a logo using the file finder.
-4. Once the logo has been selected, click on the Save button in the top right corner.
+5. Once the logo has been selected, click on the Save button in the top right corner.

 Adding a login page logo